List of most-viewed YouTube videos: Billion-View Club

 With numerous videos readily clearing one billion views by 2018, more interest has been on two- and three-billion-views-and-higher metrics.
 In May 2014, "Gangnam Style" became the first video to exceed two billion views.
 "Despacito" became the first video to reach three billion views in August 2017, four billion in October 2017, five billion in April 2018, six billion in February 2019, and seven billion in October 2020.
 "Baby Shark Dance" became the first video to reach eight billion views in February 2021, nine billion views in July 2021, and ten billion views in January 2022.
-As of March 2023, it has more than 12.44 billion views.
+As of March 2025, it has more than fifteen billion views.

-As of May 2023, thirteen videos have exceeded four billion views, six of which exceed five billion views, three of which exceed six billion views, and two of which exceed seven billion views.
+As of May 2023, thirteen videos have exceeded four billion views, eight of which exceed five billion views, five of which exceed six billion views, and two of which exceed eight billion views.
 "See You Again" became the second video to reach three billion views in August 2017, followed by "Gangnam Style" in November 2017.
 "Shape of You" became the second video to reach four billion views in January 2019, followed by "See You Again" in February 2019.
 "Baby Shark Dance" became the second video to reach five billion views in April 2020, followed by "Shape of You" in October 2020.
 "Baby Shark Dance" became the second video to reach six billion views in July 2020, and seven billion views in October 2020.

 The majority of these videos in the Billion-View Club have been commercial music videos by popular artists, but the list has included oddities, typically programs aimed at children.
-Such videos include two episodes of the Russian animated cartoon Masha and the Bear, a version of "The Wheels on the Bus" by the British animation studio Little Baby Bum, and "Johny Johny Yes Papa" from children's stations LooLoo Kids and ChuChu TV.
+Such videos include two episodes of the Russian animated cartoon Masha and the Bear, a version of "The Wheels on the Bus" by the British animation studio Little Baby Bum, and "Johnny Johnny Yes Papa" from children's stations LooLoo Kids and ChuChu TV.
 Various versions of the song "Baby Shark" in total amassed more than five billion views by January 2019, with the original version posted by Pinkfong having exceeded two billion views previously.
-The original video by Pinkfong is now the most viewed video on the site.
+The original "Baby Shark" video by Pinkfong is now the most viewed video on the site.
 On October 29, 2020, Baby Shark surpassed 7 billion views, and on November 2, 2020, it passed Despacito to become the most viewed video on YouTube.
 On February 23, 2021, Baby Shark surpassed 8 billion views, becoming the first video to do so.
 On July 20, 2021, Baby Shark surpassed 9 billion views, becoming the first (and currently only) video to do so.
 On January 13, 2022, Baby Shark became the first (and currently only) video to surpass 10 billion views.

 On July 14, 2022, YouTube made a special playlist and video celebrating the 317 music videos to have hit 1 billion views and joined the "Billion Views Club".
-Neither the playlist nor video mention the numerous other videos to have joined the club; nor does it mention "Baby Shark", the most viewed video on the entire platform, which is, technically speaking, a music video.